gazebo-tooling/action-gz-ci/README.md

           script-after-make-test: after_make_test.sh
 ```

+### Dependencies

 Be sure to put all apt-installable dependencies into `apt-dependencies`.

+If you need to install dependencies from source, add a Vcstool yaml file to
+`.github/ci-bionic/dependencies.yaml`.
+Dependencies will be built using
+`colcon`.
+Be sure to add the apt dependencies of dependencies build from source
+to `apt-dependencies`.

+### Codecov

 Create a secret on the repository with Codecov's token, called `CODECOV_TOKEN`.

+### Custom scripts

 The `script-`s are optional hooks that you can run at specific times of the build.